alvarosaurus/Goshawk/README.md

 The Jupyter Notebooks can be found at: `http://localhost:8888`

-OpenRefine can be found at: `http://localhost:3333`
+OpenRefine is commented-out in docker-compose.yml.
+If enabled, it can be found at: `http://localhost:3333`

 ## What's included in the Dockerfile